-The ZR Resin is based on the hydroxamate functionality frequently used for the separation of Zr, especially from Y target materials for radiopharmaceutical later use in applications. al.[1] Dirks characterized the resin et. respect to its selectivity for selected with elements in HNO2, HCl and oxalic acid, some results are shown in the figures hereunder.
+The ZR Resin is based on the hydroxamate functionality frequently used for the separation of zirconium, especially from Y target materials, for later use in radiopharmaceutical applications.

+Dirks et al. characterized the resin with respect to its selectivity for selected elements in HNO_3 , HCl and oxalic acid; results are summarized in the following figures.

-The ZR Resin shows high selectivity for Zr, Ti and Nb over a wide range of HCl concentrations (0.01M - 10M), Fe(III) is strongly retained at low and elevated HCl concentrations, retention is weaker from 1 - 6M HCl.
-As expected the resin shows very little selectivity for Sc and Y, a separation of e.g. Zr from Y and Ti from Sc is thus possible.
+The ZR Resin shows high selectivity for Zr, Ti and Nb over a wide range of HCl concentrations (0.01M - 10M), Fe(III) is strongly retained at low and elevated HCl concentrations, retention is weak from 1 - 6M HCl.
+As expected, the resin shows very little selectivity for Sc and Y, a separation e.g. of Zr from Y and of Ti from Sc seems thus feasible.